If you don’t want to get pregnant then the best way to avoid it is to find a method of contraception that suits you.

 You need to think carefully about your decision and what is best for you.
 Don’t ignore the situation because it won’t just go away.
 It’s good to have as many options as possible and the earlier you find out, the more options you have.

-There are lots of people you can talk to in Bristol who will help you make a decision such as sexual health workers, doctors and counsellors.
-Search here to find your nearest.
+There are lots of people you can talk to in Bristol who will help you make a decision such as sexual health workers, doctors and counsellors, all of which can be found in the directory (see above).

 What are my options?